sotrh/learn-wgpu/docs/showcase/gifs/README.md

 # Creating gifs

 Sometimes you've created a nice simulation/animation, and you want to show it off.
-While you can record a video, that might be a bit overkill to break out your video recording if you just want something to post on twitter.
+While you can record a video, that might be a bit overkill to break out your video recording if you just want something to post on Twitter.
 That's where what [GIF](https://en.wikipedia.org/wiki/GIF)s are for.

 Also, GIF is pronounced GHIF, not JIF as JIF is not only [peanut butter](https://en.wikipedia.org/wiki/Jif_%28peanut_butter%29), it is also a [different image format](https://filext.com/file-extension/JIF).